Deep In The Amazon – A Travel Journal

 Their perspective was formed in a world where all natural entities are living and imbued with meaning, spirit, and mystery, where they are a part of an interconnected fabric of life.
 While I have grown to lean towards this perspective, the culture in which I was raised was one ruled by science, where all entities are merely collections of vibrating, unconscious particles and humanity is entirely separate from nature.

 As the days went on, we learned from each other and connected, recognizing our shared humanity despite the vast differences in our worldviews.

 Absent from any sort of measurable material wealth, technology, prestige, or power over others, Don, Doña, and their family are remarkably happy and peaceful people, more so than anyone else I have ever known.
 It can be seen in the light of their eyes and in the way that they speak, as if singing back to the birds and contributing their part to the ongoing song of the jungle.

 When the family is healthy and fed, there is nothing in the world to worry about.
 Connected and related to everything around them, life is filled with meaning.
 When the skies opened up and rain and thunder lashed down on the world, Don Agusto would look up and say “Dios habla.”
 God Speaks.

 Living with their family, exploring the Amazon, and taking a step away from the Western world, I was able to connect back with what is surely real: full presence in the current moment and that primordial feeling of being an active participant in the natural world, connected to its rhythms and flows.

 Experiences like these, absent from all distractions and open to the wisdom of these remarkable people and places, reveal what it truly means to be a human in this world.

-They have the potential to significantly broaden cognitive horizons and stoke an urge to dig deeper to try to understand what really matters and what this thing is really all about.
-They show the vast, beautiful diversity of the ways of being that are available to us as people — revealing that the way we are accustomed to is not the only way.
+Travel shows the vast, beautiful diversity of the ways of being that are available to us as people — revealing that the way we are accustomed to is not the only way.